Islington Additional HMO Licensing

 Additional HMO Licensing

-Covers HMOs with 3+ occupants forming 2+ households borough-wide.
+Applies borough-wide to HMOs with 3–4 occupants forming 2 or more households who share facilities.
+It also catches Section 257 HMOs — converted blocks of self-contained flats.
 Fee is a base charge plus a per-letting charge.

 Base fee£900